ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-07-02-edit-multipe-files-in-Obsidian.markdown

 layout: single
 title:  "How to edit multiple files in Obsidian"
 date:   2024-07-02 17:51:25 +0800
-categories: jekyll update
+categories:
+  - Obsidian
+  - Skills
 tags:
   - Git
-  - Skill
   - Obsidian
 ---
 ### How to edit multiple files in Obsidian with Git